Help Take Control

 of Your DME

 If you’re living with Diabetic Macular Edema (DME), there’s a lot you can do right now to help protect against vision loss.
-Hear about, review , understand , and learn how it is .
+Hear about DME from the experts, review treatment options, understand who can develop the disease, and learn how it is diagnosed and monitored.

 What is DME?